 3. If horse is a potential match for our program, we will schedule an on-site evaluation

-4. Schedule a vet check (horse must receive a clean bill of health and must be up to date on shots, worming, dental work, and shoeing).
+4. Schedule a vet check (horse must receive a clean bill of health and must be up to date on shots, de-worming, dental work and shoeing).
 Vet check letter required before horse is brought on Horses Help property.
 Sample Vet Letter

-5. Horse comes on trial for 90 days (this may be a few days after the on-site evaluation or we may put your horse on our waiting list)
+5. The horse comes on trial for 90 days (this may be a few days after the on-site evaluation or we may put your horse on our waiting list)

 6. Owner receives Donation Letter if horse is accepted into the program by Horses Help

 Horses Help always gives the Donor of the horse first right of refusal when it is time for the horse to retire from the program.Questions?
 Contact the Equine Director at Shelly.W@HorsesHelp.org